ParvizKarimli/LaraBlog/README.md

 ## LaraBlog

-This is my LaraBlog project for publishing blog posts and more.
+This is my template LaraBlog project developed in Laravel for publishing blog posts and more.